JackNicholas/gettinghere-layout-demo/intamap-home-page-edit.md

 You can view more examples of the accuracy of our mapping data in our industry locatories

-* Landrover Locatory - Landrover Industry Locations throughtout the UK
+* Landrover Locatory - Landrover Industry Locations throughout the UK
-* Railway Locatory - Railway Industry Locations throughtout the UK
+* Railway Locatory - Railway Industry Locations throughout the UK

 links to above?